RizwanMunawar/sam3/README.md

 [SAM 2](https://github.com/facebookresearch/sam2), SAM 3 introduces the ability to exhaustively segment all instances of an open-vocabulary concept specified by a short text phrase or exemplars.
 Unlike prior work, SAM 3 can handle a vastly larger set of open-vocabulary prompts.

+## Features supported (in this repo):

+- Inference on image
+- Auto annotation in YOLO format

 ## Prerequisites

 - ✅ Python 3.12 or higher